corda/corda-runtime-os/applications/tools/p2p-test/network-map-creator/README.md

 ```

 ## Running the tool
-To run the pool one will need to create a kafka properties file in the format:
+To run the tool one will need to create a kafka properties file in the format:
 ```
 bootstrap.servers=localhost:9092
 ```